 See the “Supervisor Only Online Injury/Illness Reporting” page.

-The supervisor will then promptly complete the Injury/Illness Log referenced in the previous section.
-If the employee sought off-site medical attention via their personal physician or through the Preferred Provider Agreement, a Workers Compensation packet will need to be completed.
+The supervisor will then promptly complete the ISU Accident Reporting section in iPeople referenced in the previous section.
+If the employee sought off-site medical attention, a Workers' Compensation packet will also need to be completed.

 The packet includes the following forms: